7th Annual Chili & Chowder Cook Off Winners

-America’s Oldest Seaside Resort, has welcomed visitors for generations with its hospitality and Victorian charm.
-This Victorian community is not just for summertime.
+Cape May is America’s oldest seaside resort; it has welcomed visitors for generations with its hospitality and Victorian charm.
 Combine Cape May’s location, architecture and hospitality with its year round calendar of cultural, and family-friendly events, and it’s clear that this is a destination for all seasons.

-Victorian houses still line the sidewalks and a storied history still pervades this city, but something has changed in this tranquil little shore town.
-Unlike other popular East Coast seaside locales, Cape May stays open year-round and thrives during the fall season, with a variety of activities every weekend through Christmas.
-Cape May hosts world-renowned jazz and music festivals.
-It has not one, but two top-notch theater companies.
-It boasts award-winning wineries; top restaurants with menus ranging from finger food to fine dining and don’t miss our specialty shops with unique merchandise no big box stores here.
+Unlike other popular East Coast seaside locales, Cape May stays open year-round and thrives during the shoulder season, with a variety of activities every weekend through Christmas.
+Cape May hosts a world-renowned jazz and music festivals.
+Not one, but two top-notch theater companies.
+It boasts award-winning wineries; top restaurants with menus ranging from finger food to fine dining; funky shops with unique merchandise no big box stores here.

 In autumn and early winter, Cape May experiences much warmer temperatures than interior regions of New Jersey and in the spring and summer, ocean breezes help to keep the shore town’s temperatures cooler.
 Hence, its nickname: “Cool Cape May.”